CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 ```

 This will loop over the items (team members) in `$soccerTeam` and assign each player to the variable `$player` in
 each iteration.
 Inside this _foreach_ block you can do whatever you want with the outputted information.
-You can for
-example generate a HTML list with soccer players from that team.
+You can forexample generate a HTML list with soccer players from that team.

 It becomes a little bit more technical now...